isovector/draconian-results/pho.md

 ### Protecting long-term care residents

-All visitors should be fully vaccinated before visiting a long-term care or seniors\' assisted-living facility.
+All visitors must show proof of vaccination before visiting a long-term care or seniors\' assisted-living facility.
 The easiest way to show proof of vaccination is using your [BC Vaccine
 Card].

+Currently, all visitors must have at least one dose.
+Starting October 26, all visitors must be fully vaccinated.

 Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.

--   Before your visit, review information for [Visitors in Long-Term Care and Seniors' Assisted Living -- July 19, 2021 (PDF, 601KB)]
+-   Before your visit, review BCCDC information for [Visitors in Long-Term Care and Seniors' Assisted Living (PDF, 661KB)]

 #### When to wear a mask at long-term care facilities